iashyam/iashyam.github.io/README.md

 ##  Work Experience
 **McDermott International-** Associate Structural Engineer (July 2024- )
 * Record and manage weight data and create weight control reports.
 * Create and analyze a database from the weight control team.
+* Automatation of Analysis report generation using python, dataframes, and python-docx.

 ## Education
 |**Institute**|**Degree**|**Year**|